 CloudAzure

-Scan your Azure subscription to find security risks before they become incidents. cnspec evaluates subscription-level settings like storage account encryption, SQL Database auditing policies, network security group rules, Key Vault access controls, and AKS cluster configurations.
+Scan your Microsoft Azure subscription to find security risks before they become incidents. cnspec evaluates subscription-level settings such as storage account encryption, SQL Database auditing policies, network security group rules, Key Vault access controls, and AKS cluster configurations.
 All you need is your existing Azure CLI credentials.

 Prerequisites

-To test your Azure environment with cnspec, you must have:
+To scan Azure with cnspec, you must have:

 Verify with a quick Azure check